danielaauriema/devops-tools/readme.md

 - ***wg_network_name***: this is the interface name in the server and the file name for clients.
 Default is `wg_vpn`.
 - ***wg_server_port***: this is the port where the clients will connect.
 Default is `51820`.
 - ***wg_server_internal_addr***: This the server address in the vpn.
 Default is `"{{ wg_network_prefix }}.1"`.
 Exemple: `172.16.20.1`.

+It will also setup the DNS server for you own DNS server.
+So, you can used personal URL's when connected through VPN.

+Default DNS config is: `{{ wg_server_internal_addr }}, 8.8.8.8, 8.8.4.4"`
+You can change to other servers by changing the value in `wg_client_dns`.

 ### Generating VPN keys